neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 ## Extreme stuttering after 30-60 minutes on Steam

+**Note:** This is apparently fixed in the Steam Client Beta as of June 2nd.

 This is apparently due to the recent Steam Game Overlay update which added Game Recording.

 You can disable it by prefixing `LD_PRELOAD=""` to your launch arguments: